-Toggles the HVAV control unit temperature units between Fahrenheit and Celsius.
-The driver's section must be on.
-Also toggles the outside temperature units displayed on the telltale panel.
+Toggles between Fahrenheit and Celsius units.
+To operate, the driver's section must be on.

 AIR REGISTERS

 AIR REGISTER

 Three adjustable driver air registers in the dashboard and one near the door feed air to the driver's compartment.
 Use the HVAC control panel to set air temperature and fan speed.